tigerchen52/locality_symmetry/README.md

-# The Locality and Symmetry of Positional Encodings
+# The Locality and Symmetry of Positional Encodings (EMNLP Findings 2023)
 This repository provides a PyTorch implementation of the locality and symmetry metrics for positional encodings.

 + [arXiv Paper](https://arxiv.org/pdf/2310.12864.pdf)